Tylermars666/Tylermars666/README.md

 # 💫 About Me:
-Currently, I'm focused on back-end java development.<br>I'm in the seventh semester of my software engineering program<br>Oracle ONE project student
+Currently, I'm focused on back-end java development.<br>I'm in the seventh semester of my software engineering program<br>

 ## 🌐 Socials: